African All Stars Transfer News & Rumours: Al Ahly in talks with Brighton for Percy Tau

 Al Ahly in talks with Brighton for Tau

-Pitso Mosimane is interested in reuniting with Tau whom he worked with at Mamelodi Sundowns a few years ago before the striker's move to England.
+Pitso Mosimane is interested in reuniting with Tau who he worked with at Mamelodi Sundowns a few years ago before the striker's move to England.

 Editors' Picks